pydio/cells/tools/docker/compose/ha/README.md

 # HA setup

 Simple docker-compose deployment to experiment with Cells v4 Clustering model.
-It uses `pydio/cells:unstable` docker image, use whatever image by editing the docker-compose.yml file.
+It uses `pydio/cells:4` docker image (that is the latest image of the v4 release train).
+Adapt in the docker-compose.yml file if you want to rather use anoter image.

 ## Preparing dependencies